 The Healing Magic of Hummingbirds for Creatives:

-How To Set Up Your Feeder, Whip Up A Batch of Sugar Syrup and Let the De-Stressing Begin
+How To Set Up Your Feeder, Whip Up A Batch of Nectar and Let the De-Stressing Begin

 By Thea Fiore-Bloom, Ph.D.

-Put up a hummingbird feeder and you’ll not only be helping hummers, you’ll be helping yourself.
+Put up a hummingbird feeder and you’ll not only be helping hummers, but you’ll also be helping yourself.

 Because as Terry Masear author of The Fastest Thing on Wings once told me: